Sign In

 SHARE

-A Taliban crackdown on internet access is spreading across Afghanistan, with more provinces losing fiber-optic connections after the country’s supreme leader ordered a ban to “prevent immorality.”
-It is the first time such a ban has been enforced since the Taliban returned to power in August 2021, and it has left millions without Wi-Fi in their homes, offices, schools, and businesses.
+A sweeping Taliban crackdown on internet access is expanding across Afghanistan, with more provinces ban fibre optic connectivity after the country’s supreme leader ordered restrictions to “prevent immorality.”
+This marks the first time the Taliban have enforced such a wide-reaching decision since they regained control in August 2021, leaving millions of people without reliable Wi-Fi in homes, offices, schools, and businesses.

-Provincial officials confirmed the decision came directly from Taliban Supreme Leader Hibatullah Akhundzada.
-“This measure was taken to prevent vice, and alternative options will be put in place across the country to meet connectivity needs,” Balkh spokesman Attaullah Zaid said in a statement posted on X.
+Local authorities confirmed that the decision came directly from Taliban Supreme Leader Hibatullah Akhundzada.
+Officials say they took the move to ban fibre optic internet to prevent vice, and that they will introduce alternative options across the country to meet connectivity needs.
+Balkh spokesman Attaullah Zaid shared this in a statement posted on X.

-The sudden ban has left Afghan families and businesses in turmoil.
-Fiber-optic lines were the backbone of the country’s connectivity.
-For many, the internet is not just a tool for entertainment but a lifeline for trade, education, and communication with the outside world.
+The abrupt disruption has thrown Afghan households and businesses into serious difficulty.
+Fibre-optic infrastructure served as the backbone of the country’s digital connectivity.
+For many citizens, the internet is not just for entertainment, it is essential for trade, education, and communication with the outside world.

-“If we don’t answer emails from clients in Dubai and India on time, we will lose all our contracts,” said Atta Mohammed, a marble trader in Kandahar.
-His voice broke with frustration.
+Business owners say the impact is already severe.
+“If we don’t respond to emails from clients in Dubai and India on time, we will lose all our contracts,” said Atta Mohammed, a marble trader in Kandahar.
+His frustration was clear.
 “I haven’t slept in two nights.
 Our business will collapse if this continues.”
+Many believe that when authorities ban fibre optic internet, it directly threatens the survival of small and medium businesses.

 Afghanistan Taliban Banning Fibre Optic Internet

-The ban has sparked anger among Afghan media organizations and human rights groups.
-The Afghanistan Media Support Organization said the blackout was a serious attack on freedom of expression.
-“This action, carried out on the orders of the Taliban’s leader, not only disrupts millions of citizens’ access to free information and essential services but also poses a grave threat to freedom of expression and the work of the media,” the group said in a statement.
+The move has drawn strong criticism from Afghan media organizations and human rights groups.
+The Afghanistan Media Support Organization described the blackout as a serious blow to freedom of expression.
+“This action not only disrupts access to vital information and services for millions but also poses a major threat to media work and free speech,” the group said.

-Former U.S. Ambassador to Afghanistan Zalmay Khalilzad also criticized the decision, calling it “absurd.”
-He noted that other Islamic countries deal with online problems by filtering harmful websites, not cutting off entire networks.
-“If pornography is really the concern, it can easily be filtered.
-Many countries in the Islamic world do exactly that,” he said.
+International voices have also spoken out.
+Former U.S. Ambassador to Afghanistan Zalmay Khalilzad criticized the policy, calling it “absurd.”
+He pointed out that many Islamic countries address online concerns by filtering harmful content rather than shutting down entire networks.
+“If pornography is really the concern, it can easily be filtered,” he said.

-Foreign governments and aid agencies warn the blackout will deepen Afghanistan’s isolation.
-One European diplomat, speaking to reporters on condition of anonymity, said, “Connectivity is not a luxury; it is a necessity.
-Cutting it off pushes Afghanistan further into poverty and isolation.”
+Foreign governments and aid organizations warn that the blackout will increase Afghanistan’s isolation.
+One European diplomat, speaking anonymously, emphasized the importance of connectivity.
+“Internet access is not a luxury it is a necessity.
+Cutting it off will push Afghanistan deeper into poverty and isolation,” the diplomat said.

-“This is not a temporary inconvenience,” said a shopkeeper in Kunduz.
-“It is like they are building a wall around us.”
+“This is not just a small inconvenience,” said a shopkeeper in Kunduz.
+“It feels like a wall is being built around us.”

-The Taliban’s move to ban fiber-optic internet across several provinces is part of its larger campaign to control daily life under its strict interpretation of Islamic law.
-While officials defend the decision as a way to prevent vice, critics say it is another step toward silencing Afghans and isolating the country.
+The Taliban’s decision to restrict high-speed internet in several provinces reflects its wider effort to regulate daily life under its strict interpretation of Islamic law.
+While authorities argue that the move is necessary to prevent immoral behavior, critics believe it is another step toward silencing the population and isolating the country from the rest of the world.

 Share This Article